maximcus/WPFTabTip/README.md

     }
 ```

- If you want to ignore specific keyboard you should set `TabTipAutomation.IgnoreHardwareKeyboard` to `IgnoreIfSingleInstanceOnList`, and add keyboard description to `TabTipAutomation.ListOfHardwareKeyboardsToIgnoreIfSingleInstance`.
+ If you want to ignore specific keyboard you should set `TabTipAutomation.IgnoreHardwareKeyboard` to `IgnoreIfSingleInstanceOnList`, and add keyboard description to `TabTipAutomation.IgnoredDevices`.

 To get description of keyboards connected to machine you can use following code: